marwy1000/mocka/README.md

 ## Features
 - Generate data based on a JSON Schema
+- Define how data is generated
-- Override specific field values with a predefined list
+- Override specific values with a fixed value
 - Copy result to clipboard automatically
 - Output to console or file